SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/tenant-status/index.md

 For example, `https://``**sod2**``.superoffice.com:443/Cust00000` may shift to `https://``**sod3**``.superoffice.com:443/Cust00000`.

 > [!NOTE]
 > From November 17.
-2023, calls to the wrong public endpoint return **HTTP status code 421 - Misdirected request** with an additional error description saying "Wrong subdomain used to access tenant". `sod.superoffice.com` and `online.superoffice.com` (without a number) are reserved for authentication.
+2023, calls to the wrong public endpoint return **HTTP status code 421 - Misdirected request** with an additional error description saying "Wrong subdomain used to access tenant".
+Subdomains without a number identifier, such as `sod.superoffice.com` and `online.superoffice.com`, are reserved for authentication.
 Use the tenant-specific endpoint (with a number) for API calls.
 For example, `sod2.superoffice.com` or `online3.superoffice.com`.
-Because the subdomain part of the endpoint changes, and the application should respond tho these changes, we recommend that you do not hardcode the path.
+Because the subdomain part of the endpoint changes, and the application should respond to these changes, we recommend that you do not hardcode the path.

 ### State